cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/family-member-history.md

 Update a FamilyMemberHistory.

-    PUT /FamilyMemberHistory/:id
+    PUT /FamilyMemberHistory/:ID

 _Implementation Notes_

 * Conditions can be removed from a FamilyMemberHistory by setting the 'condition-lifecycle-status' modifierExtension to 'entered-in-error' with system 'http://terminology.hl7.org/CodeSystem/condition-ver-status'.
-Only existing conditions can be removed; condition id must be provided.
+Only existing conditions can be removed; condition ID must be provided.
 * An update should only be performed directly after a FamilyMemberHistory is retrieved.
-If a condition.id is returned on the get operation, it MUST be provided on the subsequent update and must match the condition.id returned from the get.
+If a condition.ID is returned on the get operation, it MUST be provided on the subsequent update and must match the condition.ID returned from the get.

 ### Authorization Types